wphogan/wp-gulp/README.md

 alias gulprun='cd wp-content/wp-gulp && gulp'
 alias gulpnew='cd wp-content/ && git clone https://github.com/wphogan/wp-gulp && cd wp-gulp && open gulpfile.js && npm install'
 ```
-With this bash_profile, entering `newgulp` from the root of a WordPress site will install the wp-gulp folder within the wp-content folder.
+With this bash_profile, entering `gulpnew` from the root of a WordPress site will install the wp-gulp folder within the wp-content folder.

-After gulp is installed, entering `rungulp` from the site's root will run the default gulp task 'gulp'.
+After gulp is installed, entering `gulprun` from the site's root will run the default gulp task 'gulp'.